Seattle police officers who were in DC during riot at US Capitol placed on administrative leave

 Officer Valerie Carson, a spokesperson for the Police Department, said Friday night the officers were not on duty while they were in D.C.
 The department did not release any other information about the officers and Carson referred further questions to OPA.

-Andrew Myerberg, OPA’s civilian director, said in a phone interview late Friday that the department notified his office about the two officers on Thursday evening, and an internal investigation case was initiated early Friday.
+Andrew Myerberg, OPA’s civilian director, said in a phone interview late Friday that the department notified his office about two officers on Thursday evening, and an internal investigation case was initiated early Friday.

 “We learned about this in an email last night,” Myerberg said.
 “There’s a picture that circulated on social media of the two officers at the protest rally.
 So, yes, we believe they were there, but we don’t know all the facts yet, so that’s why we’re doing the investigation.”